 This creation of the namespacing function is convenient as you will potentially find yourself needing to create multiple namespaced object IDs for a single namespace.
 The more explicit use of **NS** does have its uses though, if very uncommon.

-Coming back just a little, notice the values returned by the two namespacing functions are as I described earlier, the object ID with a prefix of the namespace name.
-While that suggests a simplicity to namespacing that is valid, there is more too it because if you were to try to list all the objects from a Shiny applet, such as with **ls**, the result might not include any of the namespaced objects.
+Coming back just a little, notice the values returned by the two namespacing functions are, as I described earlier, the object ID with a prefix of the namespace name.
+While that suggests a simplicity to namespacing that is valid, there is more to it because if you were to try to list all the objects from a Shiny applet, such as with **ls**, the result might not include any of the namespaced objects.
 It seems Shiny segregates these objects, even to the point of not listing them without first getting them outside of the namespace.
 This can prove frustrating when troubleshooting, as you cannot use all of the same tricks to narrow down an issue as when working with base R (or at least this is the case for me).
 Fortunately super-assignment with `<<-` remains valid.

 There is another method but it might not be as useful for troubleshooting, so I am going to save it for the appropriate Advanced section.
 Still, I will share now that it has to do with exploiting the fact the **input** and **output** objects are actually **reactiveValues**.
 Another of my Advanced sections is also specifically relevant to namespaces, as it describes how to pierce into them, such as to observe when a namespaced input changes from outside a module.
 The need for such piercing is rare, but I have encountered a scenario where that was the optimal solution.
 (Alternatively a mess of nested modules might have solved it, but was hardly ideal.)